microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 ## Build and install an extension for custom business events
 To build and install an extension that implements custom business events, follow these steps:
+1. Identify/create relevant AL files to code your custom business events.
+1. Identify existing categories for your custom business events or create new ones using the extensible enum.
-1. In relevant files, create a procedure with empty body.
+1. Create a procedure with empty body for each custom business event.
 1. Add the *ExternalBusinessEvent* attribute to define the business event name, display name, description, and category.
-1. Add the optional *RequiredPermissions* attribute to enforce additional permissions for users to subscribe to this business event.
+1. Add the optional *RequiredPermissions* attribute to enforce additional permissions for users to subscribe.
 1. Add the required parameters to define the business event payload.
+1. Identify a specific AL event to subscribe and invoke the custom business event procedure w/ appropriate parameters when it occurs.
 1. Build an extension by adding those files to your AL project in Visual Studio Code, see https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview.
 1. Install the extension on your Business Central environment that we’ve enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.
 1. Use the **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with custom business events on your Dataverse environment (see above).